News & Events

 Nowhere is this trend more apparent than with The Stage.
 Shakespeare’s Curtain Theatre, which will sit at the development’s heart, is much more than just a historical building: it is a globally significant heritage site that, through this development will be uncovered, studied by expert archaeologists and preserved for the public to enjoy forever.

-The discovery of the Elizabethan theatre was a major attraction for the consortium of investors, led by Cain Hoy, who acquired the site in early 2015.
+The discovery of the Elizabethan theatre was a major attraction for the consortium of investors, led by Cain International, who acquired the site in early 2015.
 Once fully excavated, the remains of the theatre will be preserved in-situ.
 Artefacts will be examined in detail, as will the records taken over the course of the excavation.
 A display of the finds will sit alongside the theatre remains, as part of a heritage and visitor centre, at the heart of The Stage’s public plaza.
 The development can be seen as a symbol of changing attitudes with regards to the way archaeologists and developers work together.

 Local architects Perkins + Will, who previously designed the museum for the Mary Rose Tudor warship in Portsmouth dockyard, have worked closely with Hackney Borough, MOLA and Historic England, seeking to design a scheme fitting for an internationally significant cultural and educational attraction, safeguarding and maximising the theatre while providing a 21st century development – a perfect combination of past, present and future.